From Peace in the Home to Peace in the World: Make Education Safe for all!

 What is Militarism?

 Militarism is a process whereby military values, institutions and patterns of behavior have a dominant influence over society.
-It is an ideology that creates a culture of fear and supports the use of violence, aggression, or military interventions for settling disputes and enforcing economic and political interests.
-Militarization often precedes conflict, almost always accompanies it, and can remain a part of its legacy.
+It is an ideology that creates a culture of fear and supports the use of violence, aggression, or military interventions for settling disputes and enforcing economic and political interests—a culture that appropriate and restricts women’s bodies and women’s control over their own bodies.
 To read more about militarism in the context of gender-based violence, click here.